 - Although the cytosol does increase its volume as a cell grows, it is generally the expansion of the vacuole that accounts for most of the increased volume of the cell.
 Assuming that a larger cell is beneficial to the organism (because it allows it to penetrate more of its environment, important for both roots and shoots), the large central vacuole is a relatively ‘cheap’ way for a cell to get bigger because the contents of vacuole take less energy to obtain than the contents of the cytosol.
 The enlarged cell is not simply a diluted and stretched version of the original one, its walls and membranes are the same thickness as before and the cytosol is the same composition as before.
 The cytosol has increased somewhat in volume but the majority of the increase in overall cell volume is the result of a larger vacuole, which must have the same solute concentration as the cytosol, but the solutes are different and ‘cheaper’ ones are in the vacuole.

 The patterns described above represent the extensional growth exhibited by apical meristems in roots and shoots (primary growth) and the expansional growth produced by the lateral meristems (secondary growth).
-The growth of leaves and fruits is slightly different; these determinate organs have a pattern similar to that of many animals where there is a period of cell division followed by a period of cell expansion.
-Often, there may be a period of overlap where both division and expansion are occurring but at some point, cells stop dividing and no more embryonic cells are produced.
-Growth is sustained as the new cells expand but eventually, the growth of the organ stops, and a structure of unchanging size remains yet it does continue to develop.
+The growth of leaves and fruits is different; these determinate organs have a pattern similar to that of many animals where the entire organ has a period of cell division followed by a period of cell expansion, i.e. cell division and expansion are separated in time not in space.
+There may be a period of overlap where both division and expansion are occurring but usually, well before growth ceases, cells stop dividing and no more embryonic cells are produced.
+Growth is sustained as the new cells expand.
+Eventually the growth of the organ stops and a structure of unchanging size remains.
+However, these structures do continue to develop: showing senescence and abscission in the case of leaves and in the case of fruits showing ripening in ways that promote seed dispersal (and this often also includes abscission).

 In order to sustain growth, a supply of materials is needed, not just the water that powers cellular expansion, but the materials to make more cell walls, cell membranes and all the cytoplasmic constituents as the cell expands.
 Not only are materials needed to construct the enlarging cells, material is also needed to supply the energy that is needed for these processes.
 Every peptide bond requires the hydrolysis of an ATP, as does every additional glucose unit in a growing cellulose polymer.
 In addition to direct ‘construction costs’ energy is needed for other cellular processes, e.g., the transport of molecules across membranes.